Differentially Private Algorithms for Graphs Under Continual Observation: Lower Bounds for Event-Level Privacy

 into $\graphseq$ and $\graphseq'$, respectively.
 When inserting $v_t$ we also insert the edge $\{v_0,v_t\}$ with weight $W$.
 The nodes $u_t$ stay isolated throughout the graph sequences.
 The weight of the minimum spanning tree is the number of nodes $v_t$ that were inserted into the graph sequence, multiplied by the maximum edge weight $W$.
 That is, at any time $t$, the weights of the minimum spanning trees in $\graphseq$ and $\graphseq'$ are

 and

 respectively, which concludes the proof. \end{proof}

-\begin{theorem} Any $\eps$-edge-differentially private algorithm to compute the weight of a minimum spanning tree in an incremental graph sequence of length $T$ must have additive error $\Omega(W \log T)$ when the edge weights are in $\{1,\dots,W\}$, even with $\eps = 1$. \end{theorem} \begin{proof} Suppose there exists an $\eps$-edge-differentially private algorithm to compute the weight of a minimum spanning tree in an incremental graph sequence with error $o(W \log T)$ at all time steps.
+\begin{theorem} Any $\eps$-edge-differentially private algorithm to compute the weight of a minimum spanning tree in an incremental graph sequence of length $T$ must have additive error $\Omega(W \log T)$ when the edge weights are in $\{1,\dots,W\}$ and $W$ is a publicly known parameter.
+This holds even with $\eps = 1$. \end{theorem} \begin{proof} Suppose there exists an $\eps$-edge-differentially private algorithm to compute the weight of a minimum spanning tree in an incremental graph sequence with error $o(W \log T)$ at all time steps.
 Using this algorithm and the reduction from \cref{lem:counting-mst-redux}, we can compute the sum of any binary stream with error $o(\log T)$ while preserving $\eps$-differential privacy.
 This contradicts \cref{thm:counting-lower-bound}. \end{proof}

-\begin{theorem} Any $\eps$-node-differentially private algorithm to compute the weight of a minimum spanning tree in an incremental graph sequence of length $T$ must have additive error $\Omega(W \log T)$ when the edge weights are in $\{1,\dots,W\}$, even with $\eps = 1$. \end{theorem} \begin{proof} Suppose there exists an $\eps$-node-differentially private algorithm to compute the weight of a minimum spanning tree in an incremental graph sequence with error $o(W \log T)$ at all time steps.
+\begin{theorem} Any $\eps$-node-differentially private algorithm to compute the weight of a minimum spanning tree in an incremental graph sequence of length $T$ must have additive error $\Omega(W \log T)$ when the edge weights are in $\{1,\dots,W\}$ and $W$ is a publicly known parameter.
+This holds even with $\eps = 1$. \end{theorem} \begin{proof} Suppose there exists an $\eps$-node-differentially private algorithm to compute the weight of a minimum spanning tree in an incremental graph sequence with error $o(W \log T)$ at all time steps.
 Using this algorithm and the reduction from \cref{lem:counting-mst-redux-node}, we can compute the sum of any binary stream with error $o(\log T)$ while preserving $\eps$-differential privacy.
 This contradicts \cref{thm:counting-lower-bound}. \end{proof}